 - Grab a dumbbell in each hand with a pronated (palms down) grip and rest your arm against the bench with your arm extended fully down.

-- Slowly curl the dumbbells up towards your head, keeping your arms on the bench at all times, until you reach the top position.
+- Keep your arms on the bench as you curl the dumbbells up towards your head until you reach the top position.

 - Hold for a count, squeeze and isolate your biceps.